About the service and what to expect

 Prior to the pandemic, all courses were based at community venues across Brighton and Hove including the College's Learning and Community Hub at Frederick Place and Preston Park Recovery Centre, however to safely navigate the pandemic and adhere to government guidelines, they had to change their model and deliver courses online.
 They are now in a position to gradually introduce classroom-based learning for Autumn term 2021.

-To find out more details about Summer term click here.
+To find out more details about Autumn term click here.

 Am I eligible?